XZ3R5T/picoctf-writeups/picoctf-2024/forensics/secret_of_the_polyglot/secret_of_the_polyglot-writeup.md

-# PicoCTF 2023 Forensics Writeup: hideme
+# PicoCTF 2024 Forensics Writeup: Secret of The Polyglot

 ## Downloading the Files
 First, we download the required files using `wget`: